shammasktl/festie-results-plugin-server/documentation.md

 ---

-### 13. Update Program Results (Score-Based)
+### 13. Update Program Results (New 1-11 Scoring System)
 **PATCH** `/api/event/:eventId/programs/:programId/scores`

-Update results for a specific program using score-based input with automatic position and grade calculation. **Requires Authentication (Admin)**
+Update results for a specific program using the new 1-11 scoring system with automatic position and grade calculation. **Requires Authentication (Admin)**

 **Headers:**
 ```